kneely/note-macros/README.md

 # Credit

-This extension combines the my work with [Jani Eväkallio's](https://github.com/jevakallio) work and [ctf0's](https://github.com/ctf0) work.
-My vision and code would not be possible without their vision and code.
+This extension combines the my work with [Jani Eväkallio's](https://github.com/jevakallio) work and [Jeff Hykin's](https://github.com/jeff-hykin/macro-commander) work.
+My vision and code would not be possible without them.

 # License